What Is A Wide Color Gamut Monitor?

 Then on top of that, you of course get the standard features you’d expect from a high quality set like high dynamic range and UHD.

-I’m telling you if you’re in the market for a top of the line TV, this is the one to get.
+I’m telling you if you’re in the market for a top of the line TV, this is certainly a solid choice.

 Should You Calibrate?